LucianoBigliazzi/DroidGPT/README.md

 Soon after I started developing the app, OpenAI announced its official app, but this did not make me stop the devloping: I had free time and I wanted to learn Jetpack Compose and the new standards of Android app developing.
 I also wanted to code a MaterialYou app with dynamic colors.
-Before starting making this app, I had zero knowledge about Jetpack Compose and Material3 standards, in fact I started developing an early app using old standards and views using xml files: I was not happy about the result and it seemed too heavy for such a small app like this, in that moment, while doing some web researches, I met Jetpack Compose and I tried it, then I dropped my first app and I switched to Compose, restarting from scratches.
+Before starting making this app, I had zero knowledge about Jetpack Compose and Material3 standards, in fact I started developing an early app using old standards and views using xml files: I was not happy about the result and it seemed too heavy for such a small app like this, in that moment, while doing some web researches, I met Jetpack Compose and I tried it, then I dropped my first app and I switched to Compose, restarting from scratch.

 ## Demo